cruisen/cli-calc/README.md

 >>> exit()
 ```

-[
-Read more about
+Please note: Using plain python at the command line already does provide a pretty decent calculator:
 [Python as a Calculator](https://docs.python.org/3/tutorial/introduction.html#using-python-as-a-calculator).
-]

-But not all is straight forward.
+Not all is straight forward.
 For example, if you want to calculate ```sin(pi/2)```:
 * First you need to ```import math```,
 * and then use it with ```math.sin( math.pi / 2 )```.